 I'd been so happy to have gotten in to see this ob in advance.
 She was warm, friendly, and had heaps of experience in diabetes and in working with my endo.
 I had not been entirely happy with the ob I'd had last time as she'd been a bit 'cool' with me all along, seeming to disapprove of the many questions I would ask, and I often felt a bit depressed after my appointments with her.

 I'd also had a somewhat unusual post-birth experience, with oedema causing my wound to leak and some disturbing, thankfully temporary, neurological symptoms (visual, language) which were also probably caused by the massive oedema.
-So it was really important for me to have someone very experienced.
-I contemplated going back to see my previous ob as she would have known the history first hand, but she too was going to be away around the time of the birth.
+So I was really really keen on getting a good obstetrician.

 When I'd seen her I had specifically asked her if she thought we should avoid 'trying' during the month that would lead to a December baby, as I'd heard it was not the best time (due to busy-ness and staff shortages, inductions etc) to be at hospital.
 She'd been encouraging, saying 'If it's meant to be, it's meant to be' but the bugger didn't mention that she was going to be away on conference leave!!!
 Urg!